vydimitrov/react-countdown-circle-timer/MIGRATE_TO_V2.md

 - `renderTime` prop is now deprecated.
 React `children` should be used instead.
 The `children` prop accepts a render function or a component where `remainingTime` and `elapsedTime` are passed as props.
 - `startAt` prop is deprecated.
 The recommended prop to use is `initialRemainingTime` instead.
 - `margin` styles from the wrapper and all svg styles are now removed.
+- `renderAriaTime` prop receives as an argument an object with the `remainingTime` and `elapsedTime`